christianacca/web-api-starter/docs/github-app-creation.md

    - Click **Delete** next to the old key
    - Confirm deletion

-3. **Verify Only New Key Exists**
-   - Confirm only the new private key is listed
-   - Note the key ID and creation date for records

-4. **Update ServiceNow Ticket**
+3. **Update ServiceNow Ticket**
    - Mark the rotation as complete
    - Document the completion date
    - Close the ticket

+4. **Test Workflow Integration** (Optional but Recommended) After completing the private key rotation, verify the GitHub App is working correctly by testing the workflow orchestration:

+   - Run the **Trigger Workflow** request in the Postman collection (`tests/postman/api.postman_collection.json`)
+   - Verify the workflow runs successfully in GitHub Actions
+   - Confirm the GitHub App authenticates with the new private key and webhooks are processed correctly

 ### Rotation Schedule Recommendations